Chapter 3. Preparing for director installation

 -

 stackuser.
-Register your system either with the Red Hat Content Delivery Network or with a Red Hat Satellite.
-For example, run the following command to register the system to the Content Delivery Network.
-Enter your Customer Portal user name and password when prompted:
+Register your system either with the Red Hat Content Delivery Network (CDN) or with Red Hat Satellite.
+For example, run the following command to register the system to the CDN.
+Enter your Customer Portal username and password when prompted:

 $ sudo subscription-manager release --set=9.2